apache/zookeeper/zookeeper-docs/src/main/resources/markdown/recipes.md

 In this article, you'll find guidelines for using ZooKeeper to implement higher order functions.
 All of them are conventions implemented at the client and do not require special support from ZooKeeper.
-Hopfully the community will capture these conventions in client-side libraries to ease their use and to encourage standardization.
+Hopefully the community will capture these conventions in client-side libraries to ease their use and to encourage standardization.

 One of the most interesting things about ZooKeeper is that even